 How to look like a Steampunk Woman

 The following is a step-by-step guide on How to look like a Steampunk Woman.
-This guide is here to help you get a number of woman's steampunk costume ideas and a resource to a number of items to help you better understand Steampunk Fashion.
+This guide is here to help you get a number of woman's steampunk costume ideas and a resource to a number of items to help you better understand, what is steampunk fashion.

 This guide will help you get a basic Steampunk style outfit for woman together quickly and where to look for items.
 Great to help you put together a Steampunk Halloween Costume.
-If you plan to continue with Steampunk fashion you will find more items at Steampunk events and learn how to make a few unique items on your own as you become more familiar with the Steampunk community.
+If you plan to continue with Steampunk fashion you will find more items at Steampunk events and learn about steampunk fashion females and how to make a few unique items on your own as you become more familiar with the Steampunk community.

 This sub-genre has been gaining popularity in the last number of years.
 As with most fashion trends, Woman have many more options and variations to choose from than men.